zshipko/ocaml-b2/README.md

 ## Installation

-    make
-    make install
+    opam pin add b2 .

 ## API

 All  methods for version 1 of the B2 API can be found in the module `B2.V1`

 See b2.mli for OCaml type signatures